 - Attend and actively engage in each class and present all coursework (including homework) on time.

 - Not behave in any manner that is disruptive to the progress of instruction and learning environment.

-- Speak only English during class and adhere to the English proficiency requirements overall as outlined on the Application for non-native English language students.
+- Adhere to the English proficiency requirements overall as outlined on the Application for non-native English language students.

 - Attend all six weeks of the program through Finals Critique week and not leave the program prior to the end of class on Friday, August 2, 2018. *

 - Participate in the Finals Exhibitions as directed including the submittal of artwork by the deadline and not removing your work from an exhibition prior to 2:30pm on Friday, August 2, 2018.